 OPEN in 2020.
 Horror in the heart of Denver.
-Attractions include “Tales of the Unknown,” “The Other Side,” and “Clown.”
+Attractions include “Dead End District,” “Creature Feature,” and “Deadly Reflections.”
 Check for dates and hours online.
-General Admission Tickets – $20 to $30 depending on date, FastPass – add $10 and Skip the Line – add $20.
-Find Fast Pass deal here.
-Opens September 13.
-3400 E. 52nd Ave., Denver.
+General Admission Tickets – $20 to $33 depending on date, FastPass – add $10 and Skip the Line – add $20.
+Limited capacity and you must reserve a time slot.

 OPEN in 2020.
 Two haunted houses for the price of one — Frightmare and House of Darkness.
 One of the premier haunted houses notorious for being beyond scary.

 Trap yourselves inside one of Colorado’s absolute scariest haunted houses filled with souls that are passionate in terrorizing you.
 Do you dare brave the darkness to find what lurks there?

 Includes a scary and thrilling Clown Horror House.
 Just think about you and your buddies, locked, in a maze, full of killer clowns.

 If you think you can handle the psychotic laughter and the colorfully bloody sounds, you better come to this haunted compound to test your fears.